traineraio/installfest2020/README.md

 ### Improve Nav

-We can make navigation prettier, we can create own button component based on Bootstrap button and use it there.
+We can make navigation prettier, we can create own button component based on a Bootstrap button and use it there.

 ```jsx
 // components/Button.js